Insomnia, airplane rides and giving thanks

 I want my eyes to droop and flutter with the flickering light of the candles my friends gave me for my birthday— I love candles.
 I love Lindsay, Grace, and Evelyn.
 I want to fall asleep, nestled in my stuffed animals.
 I’m here.
 There’s so much thanks to give.
 I want to be okay with desire.
 I want to know that it’s okay if I’m consumed by it, so long as at the same time I can still want nothing at all.
 I want to fall asleep holding you tight.
 I want to fall asleep dreaming of everything I already have.

-Kristine Ma '26 is a Managing Editor for The Grind.
-She is majoring in Symbolic Systems and English.
+Kristine Ma '26 is the Managing Editor for The Grind.
+She is majoring in Symbolic Systems and minoring in creative writing.
 She loves writing, music, and her cat (who she's unfortunately allergic to.)

 Login or create an account